gjmcn/data-cube-print-console/README.md

 setOps({compact: false});   //draw lines
 ```

-Other formatting options will be added in future.

 ## Notes

-* the default formatting makes it easy to identify what things are (colors are not used in the browser):
+* the default formatting makes it easy to identify what things are:

-	* entries are colored based on type
+	* entries are colored by type
 	* strings are quoted
 	* labels and keys are white; indices are gray and are wrapped in parentheses

 * `print` and `info` do *not* convert a standard array to a cube like core DataCube methods do

-* use [data-cube-print-html](https://github.com/gjmcn/data-cube-print-html) to print cubes as HTML tables
+* this package cannot currently be used in the browser; use [data-cube-print-html](https://github.com/gjmcn/data-cube-print-html) to print cubes as HTML tables